AlexJReid/blog/content/posts/bigtable-filtering/index.md

 ![read throughput](readtp.png)
 ![cpu](cpu.png)

-These tests should be taken with a pinch of salt as they are in not realstic.
-However, they certainly prove that the data model works on Cloud Bigtable and does not work a single node cluster too hard.
+These tests should be taken with a pinch of salt as they are not realstic.
+However, they do prove that the data model works on Cloud Bigtable and does not work a single node cluster too hard.

 ## Summary